srinathln7/zkp-authentication/README.md

 ### Implementing Chaum-Pedersen Zero Knowledge Proof Protocol:
    - The Chaum-Pedersen Zero Knowledge Proof Protocol is implemented and tested in isolation.
 Please note that in order to support Big integers, the variables `r1`, `r2`, `c`, and `s` in the
 Zero-Knowledge Proof (ZKP) authentication protocol have been changed from `int64` to `string`.
 This change was necessary because `int64` data type has a fixed range of representable numbers (`-2^63` to `2^63-1`), and it may not be able to handle large integers that are required for cryptographic operations.
 By using the `string` data type, the ZKP protocol can now accommodate big integers without any limitation on their size.
 This ensures that the protocol remains secure and accurate even when dealing with large cryptographic values.
-With this update, the ZKP authentication protocol is better equipped to handle the complexities of cryptographic operations and provide a more reliable and secure user authentication process.For detailed information about this protocol, refer [here](https://github.com/srinathLN7/zkp-authentication/tree/main/internal/cpzkp).
+With this update, the ZKP authentication protocol is better equipped to handle the complexities of cryptographic operations and provide a more reliable and secure user authentication process.For implementaion details of the protocol, refer [here](https://github.com/srinathLN7/zkp-authentication/tree/main/internal/cpzkp).

 ### Building the gRPC Server:
    - The gRPC server is built using the `protoc` generated `zkp_auth_grpc.pb.go` and `zkp_auth.pb.go` files.
 For detailed information, check [here](https://github.com/srinathLN7/zkp-authentication/tree/main/internal/server).